-Finally, many of the respondents discusses a just, fair and equitable city in terms of influence.
-Representatives from the local government as well as the civil society discusses the citizens' low confidence in politicians and public servants61.
-One field of action in the municipal strategy for an equal city is to strengthen residents' participation, influence and security.
-In relation to this the respondents mentions democratic processes and dialogue as well as cooperation with the private sector and civil society62.
-From a bottom-up perspective it is discussed in terms of influence over one's life chances63.
+Many of the respondents discusses a just city in terms of possibility to influence.
+Representatives from the local government as well as the civil society discusses the citizens' low confidence in politicians and public servants81.
+One field of action in the municipal strategy for an equal city is to strengthen residents' participation, influence and trust.
+In relation to this the respondents mentions democratic processes and dialogue as well as cooperation with the private sector and civil society82.
+From a bottom-up perspective it is discussed in terms of influence over one's life chances83.
 One respondent has a more individualistic approach to this theme, emphasising freedom of choice.
-He discusses the elderly and disabled person's possibilities to influence their own everyday life64.
+He discusses the elderly and disabled person's possibilities to influence their own everyday life84.